yaswanth169/BPAZ-Agentic-Platform/docs/UI_Instructions_HTTP_Webhook_Nodes.md

 ---

 ## 0) 120-second opening speech (script)
-"Hello, I'm Baha.
-I'm currently working as an AI Engineer intern at Kafein Technology; I develop **agents and automation** with **LangChain/LangGraph, FastMCP, n8n**, Zapier/Make and **Supabase PGVector** based RAG systems.
-Most recently, I built a CV search assistant based on **vector search + reranking** for HR and several **async agents** working in Slack.
-I love transforming difficult problems into quick MVPs, moving them to production in the shortest way by **blending no-code with code**.
+"Hello, I’m an AI engineer focused on building **agents and automation** with tools like **LangChain/LangGraph, FastMCP, n8n**, Zapier/Make and **Supabase PGVector**‑based RAG systems.
+Recently, I built a CV search assistant using **vector search + reranking** for HR and several **async agents** that operate inside Slack.
+I like turning difficult problems into quick MVPs and moving them to production fast by **blending no‑code with code**.
-What interests me at kitUP is the freedom to **map operational problems** and design end-to-end solutions: APIs, webhooks, data model, automation flow, observability and iteration.
-My approach: **impact-focused**, measurable and simple solutions; avoiding unnecessary complexity.
-In short, I don't just write 'chat' and leave; I build **systems that work**."
+What motivates me is having the freedom to **map operational problems** and design end‑to‑end solutions: APIs, webhooks, data models, automation flows, observability and iteration.
+My approach is **impact‑focused**, measurable and as simple as possible; I avoid unnecessary complexity.
+In short, I don’t just build a chat interface and walk away; I build **systems that work**."

 ---